solita/solita.github.com/_posts/2016-07-20-crafting-react-with-love.md

 ![Phonebook-2](/img/crafting-react-with-love/phonebook-2.png)

 Now.
 Don't panic.
 Here's the real deal.
 When user enters something to the filtering input form, we want to trigger event UPDATE_FILTER and update our app database.
 We do that byt adding "nameFilter" attribute to out app database and pass that as a prop to FilterInput component.
+Then we trigger UPDATE_FILTER event with new value as a parameter and update state accordingly in handler.
 This is the data flowing almost in Zen-like manner unidirectionally.
-Then we trigger UPDATE_FILTER event with new value as a parameter and update state accordingly in handler.
-Then we just implement filtering of contact list when it's passed to ContactListing component and we're done!
+After this we simply pass contacts as a prop to listing component but do it via function which is aware of the name filter kept in the state.

 ![Phonebook-3](/img/crafting-react-with-love/phonebook-3.png)